grzegorz-otworowski/Optical-interference-topography/README.md

 # Optical-interference-topography
 Prediction of the distance to an object based on optical interference images.
-Python, Keras, Tenserflow, made in Google Colab
+Python, Keras, Tenserflow, made in Google Colab in cooperation with Julia Chałasiak.